Frequently Asked Questions

 How do I get the leadership team on board?

 The first step to implementing the HomePointe and/or Faith Path model in your church is to have the full commitment and support of your leadership team.
-That is why we have developed the Commitment and Annual Usage License Agreement to be signed by the Executive Sponsor found in the Implementation Field Guide.
-It describes two essential roles.
+You will need to identify who on your team will fulfill two essential roles:

 1. The Visionary Champion: This person may be the senior pastor, executive pastor, board member or senior level staff member who is passionate about creating a culture of intentional families within your church.
 He or she is the person most responsible for driving the vision forward.

 2. The Executive Sponsor: This is the person with enough experience and influence to effectively keep family-centered objectives on the radar screen of the senior leadership team.
 Additionally, this person removes any barriers, assures adequate budgeting, and sets and expectation of cooperation between the various ministries and departments within the church during the initial implementation and launch.

 You will also want to identify an administrative coordinator, usually a high capacity volunteer or a skilled administrative support staff member.
 This person must love managing details and be comfortable working with basic software programs such as Microsoft Word, Adobe Illustrator, basic web linking skills, etc. They should also have access to your existing church communications team in order to leverage the existing print and web communications resources.
 The initial launch period (120 days) will likely require 20-30 hours per week of this person’s time if you pursue fully customized implementation.
 Ongoing operations will require about 10-15 hours per week.
 “Lean” implementation of mostly generic versions of the materials will require much less time.